Introduction

 Which option is better for opening a blocked account: using an intermediary or applying directly with a German bank?

-If you are in Germany, then going to the bank directly could be a good option because you can go in person, talk to the bank employees and submit the necessary documents.
-This makes the process faster and transparent.
-But if you are not in Germany, opening a blocked account directly can be difficult because sending documents by mail requires additional time and effort.
+But if you are not in Germany, opening a blocked account directly can be difficult, as sending documents by mail takes additional time and effort.
 In this situation, intermediary companies like Fintiba, Expatrio, Studely, Coracle، or Drop Money offer simple solutions.

 How can I open a Blocked Bank Account?